Tag Archives: young adults

 Why?

 But here was my real reason: Teens and young adults have enough going against them without the side-eye of a judgmental society.
-It was my mantra: Life is hard enough, don’t do anything to limit your options.
+Lazy!
+Rude!
+Always on their phones!
+It’s hard enough for them to catch a break so it was my mantra: Life is hard enough, don’t do anything to limit your options.

 Wait on it, I urged all my kids (so far, they have.)
 And good grief, unless you’re outdoors braving the elements, lose that ridiculous hoodie.